ckfung/getdata_project/CodeBook.md

 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## Output Details
+The output from this run_analysis.R script is tidydata.txt.
+This file contains the mean and std variables which were averaged based on the each activity and each variables

+This unit of the output data is standard gravity units 'g' as decribed in the README.txt of the dataset

+## Steps for executing run_analysis.R
+* Please refer to README.md for run_analysis.R details